 by JJ Jones

 Odds are if you’ve watched any drummers on Instagram or YouTube in the last year, you’ve seen a Big Fat Snare Drum (BFSD).
 Winner of a “Company To Watch” award at last year’s NAMM show, BFSD’s seem to be on drum kits everywhere these days.
-I talked to Kris Mazzarisi, owner and founder, while attending the conference.
-His booth was packed the entire time, at least in part because there were so many phat grooves coming from show-goers playing the drum set adorned with various BFSD models.
+I talked to Kris Mazzarisi, owner and founder, whose booth was packed for the entire duration of the conference at least in part because there were so many phat grooves coming from show-goers playing the drum set adorned with various BFSD models.

 Most drummers use some kind of dampening on their drumheads to remove unwanted high frequencies and overtones, whether it’s a Moon Gel, gaffer tape or muffle rings.
 Imagine if any of these dampening methods covered the entire head of the drum.
 A BFSD allows you to quickly and easily transform your entire sound without re-tuning or changing drums, just by placing it on your drum head.

 While the BFSD Original was developed for use on a snare (throw one in your drum case to change your tone on the fly), there are now models with a variety of thicknesses and drum sizes.
-After experimenting with everything I was sent, my favorite was a Donut on my snare, floor tom and 13” rack tom (putting one on my 12” tom over-dampened and made it too dead).
-I loved that the hole of the Donut allowed for some of the drumhead to be exposed and heard, so although most of the overtones have been removed there’s still some of the liveliness of a “naked” drumhead too.
+After experimenting with everything I was sent, my favorites were Donuts on my snare, floor tom and 13” rack tom (putting one on my 12” tom over-dampened and made it too dead).
+I loved that the hole of the Donut allowed for some of the drumhead to be exposed and heard — so although most of the overtones have been removed there’s still some of the liveliness of a “naked” drumhead too.
 It also makes for the option of a textured sound with brushes if you’re using a coated drumhead.

 “But can’t I just cut the hoop off an old drumhead and get the same effect, like drummers have been doing for years?”, you ask.
 Yes and no. That old trick was definitely the original inspiration here, but BFSD’s are much heavier-weighted than most drumheads, they have a rubberized gasket around the edge that helps with balance and stability, there’s a thumbhole for easy removal, and they’re just plain cool-looking (there are even models with artwork, like mandalas and a moonscape).